 When a jerky brand discloses that its products are manufactured in a facility that processes wheat, be alert.
 Does that mean the products aren’t going to be safe?
 No!
 Just be aware that you may have a gluten reaction if you’re very sensitive.
 In those cases, you’re better off sticking with certified gluten-free jerky brands (which also might be manufactured in a shared facility, by the way).
 The certification requires testing of the product to ensure that it contains 10 ppm of gluten or less.

 Gluten-free beef jerky is a delicious snack that people with wheat allergies, celiac disease and non-celiac gluten sensitivity can enjoy.
 It’s nice to know that we do have a lot of options and no longer have to waste time searching for products that are safe.

-Do you have a favorite GF jerky brand?
+Do you have a favorite gluten-free jerky brand?
 Share with us in the comments!

 Go get your grub on!